How Long Does Castor Oil Take To Cleanse Stomach

 Q: Can castor oil cleanse the stomach of toxins?

 A: Castor oil primarily affects the intestines, not the stomach.
 While it promotes bowel movements, helping to eliminate waste products, it doesn't directly cleanse the stomach of toxins.
-The concept of "toxin cleansing" is often misunderstood and lacks scientific evidence.
+The concept of "toxin cleansing" is often misunderstood and lacks scientific evidence That's the part that actually makes a difference..

 Q: How much castor oil should I take for a bowel cleanse?